 This is especially problematic when the person in question is in a position of power or authority within the community, because their (unhealthy) behavior is setting an example to their followers.

 I watched an example of this unfold last summer on Instagram with The Holistic Psychologist, Nicole LePere.
 Nicole has 3.3 million followers who look to her as an authority on spiritual psychology.
 During the racial justice protests, many influential figures on social media made statements in support of racial reckoning and of commitment toward examining their own racial bias.
 Nicole remained noticeably silent.

 A client of Nicole’s, a Black woman, contacted her expressing her disappointment on the subject.
-Instead of demonstrating that she was paying attention to the conversation happening around her, or allowing the interaction to alert her to the possibility that she might need to pay attention to that conversation, Nicole remained tone-deaf and treated the client in question like she would any unhappy customer, further demonstrating a total lack of understanding about bias in general, as well her own, and a general unwillingness to examine said bias.
+Instead of demonstrating that she was paying attention to the conversation happening around her, or allowing the interaction to alert her to the possibility that she might need to pay attention to that conversation, Nicole remained willfully ignorant and treated the client in question like she would any unhappy customer, further demonstrating a total lack of understanding about bias in general, as well her own, and a general unwillingness to examine said bias.
 Nevertheless, the client gave Nicole the benefit of the doubt, assuming she would now put in the effort to educate herself and her audience about the importance of the matter.

 Instead, Nicole made a single post acknowledging the racial justice movement, made no indication of a commitment to understanding bias, no effort to educate her audience, and continued with business as usual.